A Look into Black History: Hogan’s Alley in Downtown Vancouver

 PHOTO: Mike W. / WikiCommons

-Unsurprisingly, the demolition of Black spaces was not a unique phenomenon to Vancouver.
-During the same time, Hogan’s Alley was being wiped off the map, and US President Eisenhower deliberately constructed interstate highways through African-American neighbourhoods in the US as well.
-Though it was problematically argued the land was cheapest in these Black neighbourhoods, freeways paved them over due to political power and as a form of discrimination.
-In the late ‘60s, white neighborhoods successfully opposed highway constructions, while Black and Latino communities didn’t have the power to.
+Unsurprisingly, the demolition of Black spaces was not a unique phenomenon in Vancouver.
+While Hogan’s Alley was being wiped off the map, US President Dwight Eisenhower deliberately constructed interstate highways through African-American neighbourhoods in the US as well.
+Though highway builders problematically argued the land was cheapest in these Black neighbourhoods, freeways were paved through them due to political power and discrimination.
+In the late ‘60s, white neighbourhoods successfully opposed highway constructions, while Black and Latin American communities didn’t have the power to.

-In 2017, the City of Vancouver proposed the Northeast False Creek Plan — a plan to demolish the Georgia Viaducts, redevelop the area with more housing, and reestablish Hogan’s Alley as a Cultural Centre.
-The plan claimed the proposed housing was structured around the recreation of Hogan’s Alley, where many restaurants and businesses would open once again.
-The architect claimed to have created his architectural concept in hopes of creating a “sense of place necessary for its identity as a cultural precinct.”
+In 2017, the City of Vancouver proposed the Northeast False Creek Plan — a plan to demolish the Georgia Viaducts, redevelop the area with more housing, and reestablish Hogan’s Alley as a cultural centre.
+The plan claimed the proposed housing was structured around the recreation of Hogan’s Alley, where many restaurants and businesses would reopen.
+The architect claimed to have developed his architectural concept in hopes of creating a “sense of place necessary for its identity as a cultural precinct.”
 Hogan’s Alley Society, a non-profit organization “daylighting the presence of Black history in Vancouver and throughout British Columbia,” expressed their joy that Hogan’s Alley may once again become the cultural hub it once was.
 The City claimed it was working with Hogan’s Alley Society for the cultural hub aspects of the plan.

 All this was too good to be true, of course.
 Due to the COVID-19 pandemic plummeting revenue, part of the costs for the Northeast False Creek Plan were unable to be met.
 An estimated $400–500 million could still be needed in costs.
 With the uncertainty of the plan in 2024, the City has since recognized that further work is needed for the long-term success of the project in combating anti-Black racism.

-News about the Northeast False Creek Plan have been shared recently, but there is little focus on the actual cultural hub part of the plan.
+More news about the Northeast False Creek Plan has been shared recently, but there is little focus on the actual cultural hub part of the plan.
 Unlike originally proposed, Hogan’s Alley does not appear to be the centre of the plan any longer, as this news report only details the construction of new homes and the removal of viaducts.
-While it seems the plan has not been fully neglected, we cannot be certain it will play out as promised.
+While it seems the plan has not been fully neglected, we cannot be certain it will play out as originally promised.

 Leave a Reply